"To understand me, you must understand that I am a Scots-Irish hillbilly at heart."

 TL;DR: Why JD Vance is an Enneagram Type 3

-• Achievement as Escape: Marines, Ohio State, Yale Law, venture capital, Senate, Vice President.
-Each rung demanded a new identity, and each identity was shed the moment he outgrew it.
+• Achievement as Escape: Marines to Yale Law to venture capital to the Vice Presidency.
+Each rung demanded a new version of himself, and each version was shed the moment a better-rewarded one came into view.

 How Middletown Made Him

 The facts of JD Vance's childhood read like a case study in instability.
 His mother Beverly struggled with heroin and alcohol addiction beginning in her teens.
 She cycled through men.
 Vance has said he can't remember how many there were.
 She was fired from her nursing job for rollerblading through the emergency room, high on stolen prescription drugs.
-His biological father left early.
+His biological father, Don Bowman, gave him up for adoption when JD was six.
 The name changes tell their own story: born James Donald Bowman, he didn't take the surname Vance, his mother's maiden name, until he was 29.

 A child in that environment learns one skill above all others: adaptation.
 Each new man in his mother's life meant a new set of rules, a new personality to mirror, a new version of himself to construct.
 The rock-and-roller phase.
 The Pentecostal phase.
 The tough-guy phase.
 Psychologists who've analyzed Hillbilly Elegy noted that young JD developed what they call a "chameleon persona, emulating and worshipping the many men who passed through his life."

 Most children get to figure out who they are.
 Vance learned to figure out who he needed to be.
-That's the Type 3 wound in its rawest form: the childhood message that it's not okay to have your own feelings and identity.
-For most Threes, that message is implicit.
+For most Threes, the message it's not okay to have your own feelings and identity is implicit.
 For Vance, it was the operating system.

 The one fixed point was his grandmother.
-Bonnie Vance, known as Mamaw, was born in the hills of eastern Kentucky and carried Appalachian fierceness into everything she did.
+Bonnie Vance — Mamaw — carried eastern-Kentucky fierceness into everything she did.
 Vance described her as "a woman of contradictions" who "loved the Lord" but "also loved the F word."
-When she died, the family found nineteen loaded handguns stashed throughout her house.
-She'd made sure that as she became less mobile, she was always within arm's reach of a weapon to protect her family.
+When she died, the family found nineteen loaded handguns stashed throughout her house, placed so that as she became less mobile she was always within arm's reach of a weapon to protect her family.

 Mamaw told her grandson that education was his way out.
 "She really just got me," Vance has said.
 "She understood when I needed somebody to ride me.
 She knew when I needed love and comfort."